MrsRina/bicudo/README.md

 # bicudo

-Hello, the project is not finished yet.
+Hello, this is a Minecraft clone game, not finished yet.

 The game base is writen in C++ and uses SDL2 + OpenGL 3+.
-Its a Minecraft clone game.

 # details